BertoPolo/capstone-interface/IMPROVEMENTS.md

 - add "token required" to swagger and finish it
 - fix not displaying toasters
 - empty user and set login to off after change password
+- BackEnd - don't send all filtered items if not asking
 - SECURITY!!